1st1/async_pep/pep-async.rst

 programs with asyncio's own functions instrumented.  ``EventLoop.set_debug``, a different debug facility, has no impact on ``@coroutine`` decorator's behavior.

-With this proposal, async functions is a native, distinct from generators, concept.
+With this proposal, coroutines is a native, distinct from generators, concept.
 A new method ``set_async_wrapper`` is added to the ``sys`` module, with which frameworks can provide advanced debugging facilities.

-It is also important to make async functions as fast and efficient as possible, therefore there are no debug features enabled by default.
+It is also important to make coroutines as fast and efficient as possible, therefore there are no debug features enabled by default.

 Example::